aceismtemple/devarim/Memos/LevelOfServant.md

 * Carry out assigned work with excellence
 * Support the needs of the community
-* Maintain order and cleanliness in areas of responsibility
+* Maintain order in areas of responsibility
+* Report activities and challenges to Elders

 ---